bryannguyen9/League-Of-Tilt-Api/README.md

   - The walkthrough video must demonstrate how to start the application’s server.

-  - The walkthrough video must demonstrate GET routes for all users and all thoughts being tested in Insomnia.
+  - The walkthrough video must demonstrate GET routes for all champions and all thoughts being tested in Insomnia.

   - The walkthrough video must demonstrate GET routes for a single user and a single thought being tested in Insomnia.